hl7-be/public-health/input/pagecontent/guidance.md

 ### Data exchange
-The Public Health - Cancer Screening specification tracks the scheduling and performance of cancer screenings, including the outcome of such screenings and the request of next actions.
+The Public Health - Cancer Screening specification tracks the scheduling and performance of cancer screenings, including the results and eventual follow-up from such screenings.

 The scope of data is shown in the [logical model](StructureDefinition-BeModelPopulationScreening.html).
 The several data structures and their relationship to the model is shown in the diagram below: